Novo-Kamenny Bridge: Current ('Guttsajt') bridge

 With intensive building in southern areas of (the then) Leningrad in the 1950s, Ligovsky Avenue and the roads around Obvodny Canal Quay became congested.
 The 14 metre-wide 'Erakov' bridge—built in 1848—was too narrow to cope with the volume of traffic using it and, thus, a decision was taken to substantially widen the bridge.

-The current bridge was designed by architect L. A. Noskov and was constructed between 1968 and 1970, developed by engineers N. P. Agapov and A. D. Guttsajt.
+The current bridge was designed by architect Lev Noskov and was constructed between 1968 and 1970, developed by engineers N. P. Agapov and Aron Guttsayt.
 The 'Guttsajt' bridge was substantially wider than its predecessor—at just under 45 metres in width—and was opened to public use on November 7, 1970.